genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_documentation.md

    This query should take about 18 seconds.

-9. Update the data in the ProbeSet table from the Vloopup table using the following SQL:
+9. Update the data in the ProbeSet table from the Vlookup table using the following SQL:
    ```
    UPDATE ProbeSet p1, Vlookup p2
    SET p1.Mb = p2.Mb